-It’s clear that finding the right influencer is not simply about finding the people with the highest number of followers on Twitter, YouTube, or some other social network.
-So what do you look for?
+It’s clear that finding the right influencers is not simply about finding people with the highest number of followers on Twitter, YouTube, or Instagram.
+So, what do you look for?
 Research by influencer marketing platform Traackr found that 3 percent of people generate 90 percent of the impact online.

 The key is understanding your customers’ influence circles and whom they’ve defined as niche experts within their trusted communities.
 “It’s important to establish some context: identify the topic in which you wish to gain influence,” says Dennis Shiao, Director of Content Marketing, DNN Software.
 “Next, define your objective.
 Putting the two together, one example might be: ‘To encourage marketing experts to share our definitive guide to A/B testing to their social networks.’